 Well, it did, up to a degree.
 But, the brushes would get clogged with cat hair and they needed a lot of unwinding and picking at to get that hair out.
 Mind you, I had a Maine Coon cat with long hair, and those cats are big, and the hair is extensive.
 Still, it was just one cat.
-I can’t imagine how a household with more than one cat or big dogs would fair.
+I can’t imagine how a household with more than one cat or big dogs would get on with this product.

 Also, the battery life was not good.
 The battery eventually died, and, rather than going through the hassle of replacing the battery on a Roomba vacuum that was not as maintenance-free as I’d hoped, I gave that Roomba robot vacuum cleaner away to a friend.

 Because of these problems with the Roomba, and its high cost, I did not choose to reinvest in one of these machines for many years – until now.

 Why the Roomba 800 Series is Better

 All of the problems I mentioned above are why iRobot, the company that makes Roombas, has done a lot of technology work to upgrade its robotic vacuums.
 This is good news for you, the consumer.

 The Roomba 860 is simply vastly superior to those early Roomba “pet edition” vacuum cleaners.
 Here are a few reasons why:

-I am absolutely thrilled to see that the number one issue I had with my early Roomba, which was the pet hair (and mine) tangling in the brushes, is now (mostly) fixed – or at least, vastly improved.
-The Roomba’s “tangle free” extractors are designed to make it a lot easier to clean your vacuum brushes, without feeling like you need a huge bowie knife or a buzz saw to get through the wound hair.
+I am absolutely thrilled to say that the number one issue I had with my early Roomba, which was the pet hair (and mine) tangling in the brushes, is now (mostly) fixed – or at least, vastly improved.
+The Roomba’s Tangle-Free Extractors are designed to make it a lot easier to clean your vacuum brushes, without feeling like you need a huge bowie knife or a buzz saw to get through the wound hair.